 Acknowledgments.
-The work described here was developed in partnership with other members of the CLARISSA project, notably Kevin Driscoll and Brendan Hall of Honeywell, Gopal Gupta of UT Dallas, and Kate Netkachova of Adelard.
+The work described here was developed in partnership with other members of the Clarissa project, notably Srivatsan Varadarajan (and previously Kevin Driscoll and Brendan Hall) of Honeywell, Gopal Gupta of UT Dallas, and Kate Netkachova of Adelard.
 Separately, N. Shankar of SRI provided valuable criticism.